Metrist-Software/product-docs/docs/agent-overview.md

 * *Production monitor* is a monitor that uses real production traffic to assess the availability and performance of an API.
 A production monitor typically observes production software to gather API performance data, currently typically done by in-process monitoring.
-* *Shared monitors* are synthetic monitors that Canary Monitoring continuously runs on its own infrastructure, generating data that can be used by all customers.
+* *Shared monitors* are synthetic monitors that Metrist continuously runs on its own infrastructure, generating data that can be used by all customers.
-* *Private monitors* are monitors that are operated, using Canary-supplied software, by customers on their own infrastructure.
+* *Private monitors* are monitors that are operated, using Metrist-supplied software, by customers on their own infrastructure.
 Typically, private monitors use service-specific credentials for the APIs monitored that are managed by the customer.
-* *Canary monitoring agent* is software that customers run on-prem to do execute private monitors.
+* *Metrist monitoring agent* is software that customers run on-prem to do execute private monitors.
   The agent also is responsible for supporting in-process monitoring by collecting and pre-processing data sent to it by in-process monitoring.
 * *In-process monitoring* is the act of intercepting API calls in production systems.
 Software that